Cabrillo Evaluator Hints /

 Q: Even though I have the `Include`,`QSO points in Eval file` selected, how can I see the QSO points per contact in the results file?

 A: If the QSO points are set to `All the same`, the points per QSO are not written to results files.
 However, when scoring test logs or testing the software for accuracy you may want to see this information.
-Temporarily select QSO points are: `by Mode` and set the mode points. <F9> toggles the results file `auto open function' - or you can select from the `Include` menu.
+Temporarily select QSO points are: `by Mode` and set the mode points. <F9> toggles the results file `auto open function' - or you can select from the Include menu.
+Re-load your actual contest Ini file when done testing with mode points selected.

 Also related to the above: Newer SW versions use the QPts: lines in the results files for special sponsor summary outputs.
 You may need to set QSO points `by mode` as well.
-If this is the case, then save the contest Ini summary after editing.
+Save the contest Ini file after editing.

 Please ask me if you have any questions about my software.